 Jessica's Notes

-- I also cook my matzo balls in a separate pot of salted boiling water as it results in a clearer stock or broth.
-Of course, if that makes no difference to you, feel free to cook your matzo balls directly in your veggie-filled stock.
+- I cook my matzo balls in a separate pot of salted boiling water as it results in a clearer soup broth.
+If this makes no difference to you, feel free to cook your matzo balls directly in your veggie-filled soup stock.

-- Speaking of stock, for the best tasting matzo ball soup, you're going to want to make your own homemade chicken stock or homemade turkey stock.
+- Speaking of stock, for the best-tasting matzo ball soup, make your own homemade chicken stock or homemade turkey stock.
+If you don’t have time to make homemade stock, poaching chicken in water also works and will taste fresher than store-bought broth.

-- To store leftover matzo balls, use a slotted spoon to transfer them from the pot of salted water to a container with a tight-fitting lid.
+- To store and freeze leftover matzo balls: use a slotted spoon to transfer them from the pot of salted water to a container with a tight-fitting lid.
 Store in the refrigerator for up to 4 days.
-You may also transfer your cooked matzo balls to a baking sheet lined with parchment paper and freeze.
-Once frozen, transfer to a large freezer-safe bag and keep frozen until ready to reheat in your favorite vegetable or chicken soup.
+You may also transfer your cooked matzo balls to a baking sheet lined with parchment paper and freeze them.
+Once frozen, transfer them to a large freezer-safe bag and keep them frozen until ready to reheat in your favorite vegetable or chicken soup.

 Nutritional Information